caryhuang/synchdb/README.md

 **Build and Install PostgreSQL from Source**

 This can be done by following the standard build and install procedure as described [here](https://www.postgresql.org/docs/current/install-make.html).
-SynchDB requires PostgreSQL to be built with OpenSSL support.

 ``` BASH
 cd /home/$USER/postgres